 Multiple agencies target businesses operating outside of the law in Herefordshire.

-Hereford & Worcester Fire and Rescue Service (HWFRS) have recently been involved in various Multi Agency Targeted Enforcement (MATE) operations.
+Hereford & Worcester Fire and Rescue Service (HWFRS) continue to be involved in various Multi Agency Targeted Enforcement (MATE) operations.
 The MATE strategy, created to provide an effective and efficient methodology for Enforcing Authorities within Herefordshire, allows all involved parties to have greater access into premises using the shared powers of entry.
 It also provides the opportunity for all agencies to share information on premises and persons more efficiently.

 The information generated through the initiative helps to target the enforcing agencies resources to help protect vulnerable people within Herefordshire.

 The enforcing authorities are made up of Herefordshire Council's Trading Standards (TS), Environmental Health Housing (EHH), West Mercia Police (WMP), Home Office Immigration Enforcement (HMOIE), Her Majesty's Revenue and Customs (HMRC) and HWFRS.
 By conducting joint visits the enforcing authorities reduce the impact on businesses through the use of a multi-agency single visit, which is in-line with the 'Better Business Compliance Partnerships Government Strategy'.